Dr. Charles W Dunnill

-CWD is a Chartered Scientist and Chemist, associate editor for RSC Advances.
-He spends his spare time keeping bees and playing canoe polo, which is likened to 5 a side rugby in boats with hitting sticks.
+CWD is a Chartered Scientist and Chemist.
+He spends his spare time running a national BeeSwarm rehoming service and playing canoe polo, which is likened to 5 a side rugby in boats with hitting sticks.

 November the 27th 2019 we went to see the Mynydd y Gwair Wind Farm operated by our collaborators in Innogy.
 Was a fantastic day out and really insightful to see how the turbines work up close and personal.

 We helped out a team of undergrads with cutting their plane on our laser cutter.
 Well done to them as it looks amazing.